darthjee/azeroth/README.md

 [expose](https://www.rubydoc.info/gems/azeroth/Azeroth/Decorator#expose-class_method)
 which accepts several options:

--as: custom key to expose
+- as: custom key to expose
--if: method/block to be called checking if an attribute should or should not be exposed
+- if: method/block to be called checking if an attribute should or should not be exposed
--decorator: flag to use or not a decorator or decorator class to be used
+- decorator: flag to use or not a decorator or decorator class to be used